nathanaj99/nathanaj99.github.io/_pages/about.md

 # selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---
-Hello!
-My name is Nathan and I'm a first year PhD student in Computer Science at MIT, where I'm fortunate to be advised by [Manish Raghavan][manishraghavan] and [Ashia Wilson][ashiawilson].
+Hi!
+My name is Nathan and I'm a PhD student in Computer Science at MIT, where I'm fortunate to be advised by [Manish Raghavan][manishraghavan] and [Ashia Wilson][ashiawilson].

-I’m broadly interested in the societal impacts of AI — particularly questions around equity and governance.
-This often entails using tools at the intersection of machine learning, behavioral economics, and operations research.
-My work is supported by the Herbert E. Grier (1933) and Dorothy J. Grier Fellowship.
+I’m broadly interested in the societal impacts of AI.
+These days, my work focuses on developing models of how people interact with AI systems.
+My goal is to better understand the mechanisms behind those interactions so that we can design, deploy, and regulate AI responsibly.
+This often entails using tools at the intersection of machine learning and economics.
+But I also work on adjacent problems – anything from evals to alignment!

 Previously, I was a research fellow at the [Regulation, Evaluation, and Governance Lab (RegLab)][reglab] at Stanford University advised by [Dan Ho][danho], and prior to that I was a researcher at the [USC Center for AI in Society][usc-cais] under [Phebe Vayanos][phebevayanos].
+My work involved conducting empirical research for AI governance and improving fairness in decision-making systems.
 I received my Master's degree in Data Science and my Bachelor's degree in Applied Mathematics from the University of Southern California in 2021.

 [reglab]: https://reglab.stanford.edu/